NEP 55 — Add a UTF-8 variable-width string DType to NumPy#

 Problems with fixed-width strings#

 Both existing string DTypes represent fixed-width sequences, allowing storage of the string data in the array buffer.
-This avoids adding out-of-band storage to NumPy, however, it makes for an awkward user interface.
+This avoids adding out-of-band storage to NumPy, however, it makes for an awkward user interface for many use cases.
 In particular, the maximum string size must be inferred by NumPy or estimated by the user before loading the data into a NumPy array or selecting an output DType for string operations.
 In the worst case, this requires an expensive pass over the full dataset to calculate the maximum length of an array element.
 It also wastes memory when array elements have varying lengths.
 Pathological cases where an array stores many short strings and a few very long strings are particularly bad for wasting memory.

 Previous discussions#